 5. Test of English as a Foreign Language (TOEFL)

 The Department of Linguistics does not require the Test of Spoken English (TSE).
-For more information about these required tests and minimum scores for admission, please visit the University Graduate Admissions website.
+For more information about required tests and minimum scores for admission, please visit the University Graduate Admissions website.

 6. Official Transcripts

 Transcripts are required from all prior college level schools attended for at least one year.
 A scanned copy of the official transcript is submitted as part of the online application.
 Please do not mail hard copy transcripts to the department at the time of application.
-We will contact you at a later date if we need an official transcript; if you are contacted, you will be asked to provide two hard copies of your official transcript or to have an electronic transcript sent directly to linguistics [at] stanford.edu by your degree granting institution.
+We will contact you at a later date if we need an official transcript; if you are contacted, you will be asked to provide two hard copies of your official transcript or to have an electronic transcript sent directly to linguistics [at] stanford.edu (linguistics[at]stanford[dot]edu) by your degree granting institution.

 7. Letters of Recommendation